Vaccines

 94% |

-U.S. leadership in vaccine innovation benefits American security
+U.S. leadership in vaccine innovation benefits Americans

 We talk about how we have a health care system—in many ways, we have a sickness system.
-We really need to shift the focus to what we can do to prevent disease and also modulate disease to help people live healthier, longer lives.
+We really need to shift the focus to what we can do to prevent disease and also modulate disease to help people live healthier, longer lives."

 Dr. Len Friedland